-Although loading a plugin could potentially trigger side-effects through the dynamic initialization of its namespace scope variables, it's fair to say that that any set of plugin capabilities would be disappointing if there weren't a way to at least call a function or member function in the plugin.
+Although loading a plugin could potentially trigger side-effects through the dynamic initialization of its namespace scope variables, it's fair to say that any set of plugin capabilities would be disappointing if there weren't a way to at least call a function or member function in the plugin.

 For plugins defined in terms of shared libraries, the identification of the entities in the plugin is through their names as seen by the linker/loader: For C++ that is often a mangled name.
 A satisfactory standard solution should not rely on the programmer having to find out what the mangled names are.
-(The need to deal with mangled with current platform-specific approaches, practically forces programmers to limit themselves to C-style interfaces.)
+(Curent platform-specific approaches require the use of mangled names with, which practically forces programmers to limit themselves to C-style interfaces.)